-Angular Application FlowWe created our first angular app (hello-world) in the previous section.
-Here, I’ll explain the hello-world application in detail.
-We will try to modify the output and angular the flow of the application.
+Angular Application FlowWe created our first angular app (hello-world) in the our previous section.
+In this post, I’ll explain the hello-world application in detail.
+We will try to modify the html output of the application.

 So let’s get started.